What is the automatic stay in a Boulder Chapter 7 bankruptcy?

 Bankruptcy will stop this entire process.
-We will often file and stop legal action from ever becoming a judgment.
+Our Boulder chapter 7 bankruptcy attorneys will often file and stop legal action from ever becoming a judgment.
 When we file your case, we will give notice to the court where you’re being sued and give notice to the creditor and their attorneys.
 This will keep one more judgment from appearing on your credit report and protect your assets.

 Does bankruptcy discharge judgments?